broadwell/text_squeeze/index.md

 ## Shameless self-promotion

+Some of these will take a while to load, so please be patient:

 - A [similarity matrix heatmap](http://babylon.library.ucla.edu/~broadwell/adl_sim/simmap.html) of the Archive for Danish Literature, based on the cosine similarity of the TF-IDF weighted 1/2/3-grams in the texts
 - A [clustering visualization](http://babylon.library.ucla.edu/~broadwell/corpusmaps/scandinavian/AfDL_similarity_clusters.html) of the same corpus
 - A comparison of the [relative Shannon entropies](http://babylon.library.ucla.edu/~broadwell/corpusmaps/scandinavian/AfDL_entropy.html) of the texts across the same corpus